November 5, 2017

 I highly recommend you take a look at some of these campaigns and that you read these books that talk more about the class separation that’s been happening for decades.

-- Coming Apart is the book by Charles Murray mentioned above.
+- Coming Apart is the book about class mentioned above.

 - The New Urban Crisis talks about how big cities are shutting everyone else out.